-PREREQUISITE: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
-An alternative to this is that the student should successfully pass with a "C" or higher MTH 112.
-This course is intended to give a broad overview of calculus and is taken primarily by students majoring in commerce and business administration.
-It includes differentiation and integration of algebraic, exponential, and logarithmic functions and applications to business and economics.
-The course should include functions of several variables, partial derivatives (including applications), Lagrange multipliers, L'Hôpital's rule, and multiple integration (including applications).
+PREREQUISITE: All core mathematics courses in Alabama must have as a minimum prerequisite high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
+An alternative to this is that the student should successfully pass with a "C" or higher in MTH 112 or MTH 113.

+This course is intended to give a broad overview of calculus.
+It includes limits, differentiation, and integration of algebraic, exponential, logarithmic, and multi-variable functions with applications to business, economics, and other disciplines.
+This course may also include LaGrange multipliers, extrema of functions of two variables, method of least squares, linear approximation, and linear programming.
 Core Area III.
 AMTH.
 A116.
-(F, Sp, Su)
+Code A. (F, Sp, Su)